thomasjallerton/towngenerator-foundrymodule/README.md

 ### Option 2 - Manual download
-This module is in beta.
 Clone the project, and copy into your foundry modules folder.
 The structure should look like:

 ```
 {userData}/Data/modules/